-The Windows Azure Service Bus enables Web service applications expose their functionality to clients through firewalls and on different application platforms.
-This topic outlines the tasks that are required to build an application that uses the Service Bus to expose its functionality to clients.
+Microsoft Azure Service Bus enables Web service applications to expose their functionality to clients through firewalls and on different application platforms.
+This topic outlines the tasks that are required to build an application that uses Service Bus to expose its functionality to clients.
 For a working sample application, see the Service Bus Relayed Messaging Tutorial.

 - Create a service namespace.
-This service namespace creates a named scope within which the Service Bus creates resources to support Web services regardless of where they are originally hosted or how.
+This service namespace creates a named scope within which Service Bus creates resources to support Web services regardless of how or where they are originally hosted.
 For more information, see Managing Service Bus Service Namespaces.

 - Implement the contract.
 To implement a service contract, create a class that implements the interface and specify custom runtime behavior.

 - Configure the service by specifying endpoint and other behavior information.
 For more information, see Configuring a WCF Service to Register with the Service Bus.

 - Build and run the service.
-For more information, see Building a Service for the Service Bus.
+For more information, see Building a Service for Service Bus.

 - Build and run the client application.
 For more information, see Building a Service Bus Client Application.

 As with any iterative, service-oriented software development, it may not always be appropriate to follow the previous steps sequentially, or even start from step 1.
 For example, if you want to build a client for a pre-existing service, you start at step 5.
 Or, if you are building a host service that others will use, you can skip step 6.